Chan-man00/fogeye/README.md

 In order to be able to capture approximately the same image, the cameras had to be mounted as close together as possible.
 Simultaneously, the case must be able to hold the fog surrounding one camera while isolating the other camera from the influence of the fog, keeping all other conditions the same.

 Therefore, both cameras are arranged side by side, inside separate chambers.
-The setup of the initial prototype put the box with the two cameras far above axis of rotation of the gimbal.
+The setup of the initial prototype put the box with the two cameras far above the axis of rotation of the gimbal.
 The resulting torque to keep the construction level was too high in this configuration, causing the gimbal to shut off regularly.

 <p align="center">
 <img src="images/first_prototype.gif" alt="first prototype" width="150"/>